 Todoist cons:

 Todoist is also available on just about every platform imaginable, so no matter where you are, you can brain-dump new tasks in seconds, without interrupting your flow more than necessary.
+(The AI assistant on paid plans even helps generate tasks for you based on a prompt.)
 Easily sort tasks into projects, and if you're a paid user, create custom labels and filters that let you stay even more organized.
-You can view tasks in list, Kanban board, and calendar format, and the AI assistant on paid plans helps generate tasks for you based on a prompt.
-While Todoist lacks Asana's powerful automation and collaboration features, it'll keep you organized without the bells and whistles.
+You can view tasks in list, Kanban board, and calendar format.
+While Todoist lacks Asana's powerful automation, collaboration, and AI features, it'll keep you organized without the bells and whistles.

 Todoist has a few native integrations, but its built-in automation options are much more limited compared to Asana.
 But since Todoist integrates with Zapier, you can easily connect your to-do list with your other favorite apps.
 Check out some ideas for automating Todoist with Zapier, or give one of these examples a try.